-How Sodexo Ensures Safety for Women in Remote Workforce Lodging
+Empowering Women: Sodexo’s Safety Measures for Remote Workforce Lodging

-For most workers, on-site, remote camps — sometimes known as lodges — are a home away from home.
-The size of the site varies from one project to another, with some major camps accommodating up to 4,500 workers, in addition to hospitality and services staff.
+For most workers on site, remote camps — sometimes known as lodges — are a home away from home.
+The size of the site varies from one project to another, with some major camps accommodating up to 4,500 workers and hospitality and services staff.
 With guests staying weeks or even months at a time, there can be a true sense of community.

-Yet, less than a decade ago, most remote workforce lodgings were still called “man-camps” and at the time, most women on-site worked in the lodges as housekeepers and front desk agents.
-Lodges were built around simplicity, most times forgoing any safety concerns for women on-site — shared bathrooms, poorly lit passageways, faulty locks and an obvious lack of support services to report safety concerns and harassment.
+Yet, less than a decade ago, most remote workforce lodgings were still called “man-camps” and at the time, most women on site worked in the lodges as housekeepers and front desk agents.
+Lodges were built around simplicity, most times forgoing any safety concerns for women on the site — shared bathrooms, poorly lit passageways, faulty locks and an obvious lack of support services to report safety concerns and harassment.

 44% of women can find it hard to adapt to the culture of mining, twice as hard as men do (23%)[2].